Anthony Weiner: Post-congressional private sector work

-After leaving IceStone, he began working for WABC radio where he co-hosts a weekly live show with Curtis Sliwa and records a weekly podcast.
+After leaving IceStone, he began working for WABC radio, where he co-hosts a weekly live show with Curtis Sliwa and records a weekly podcast.

 Personal life

-Weiner is Jewish.
-He is a lifelong fan of the New York Mets and New York Islanders.

-In 2009, he became engaged to Huma Abedin, a long-time personal aide to Hillary Clinton, and they married in July 2010, with former president Bill Clinton officiating.
+In 2009, Weiner became engaged to Huma Abedin, a long-time personal aide to Hillary Clinton, and they married in July 2010, with former president Bill Clinton officiating.
 Abedin is a practicing Muslim of Indian and Pakistani descent.
 In December 2011, Abedin gave birth to a son.

 In August 2016, Abedin announced that she was separating from Weiner.
 In early 2017, Abedin announced her intent to file for divorce with sole physical custody of their son.
-On May 19, 2017, after he pleaded guilty, she filed for divorce.
+On May 19, 2017, after he pleaded guilty to an obscenity charge, she filed for divorce.
 Abedin and Weiner withdrew their divorce case from court in January 2018, saying they decided to settle the divorce privately in order to spare their six-year-old son further embarrassment.
-As of November 2021, their divorce is in its final stages, although they still see each other and raise their son.

-In popular culture
+Abedin and Weiner finalized their divorce in early 2025.

+Weiner's older brother, Seth, was 39 years old when he was killed by a hit-and-run driver in 2000.
+His younger brother, Jason, is a chef and co-owner of several New York restaurants.

+Weiner is a lifelong fan of the New York Mets and New York Islanders.

+Media appearances

 In 2013, Weiner and Abedin allowed filmmakers full access to his mayoral campaign.
 In 2016, the resulting documentary, Weiner, premiered at the Sundance Film Festival.
 In 2013, a production called The Weiner Monologues premiered at the Access Theater.
 Directed by Jonathan Harper Schlieman, the show was based on media coverage of Weiner's sexting scandal.

 In 2014, he had a cameo appearance in an Alpha House episode.

-Weiner appeared in the Syfy movie Sharknado 3: Oh Hell No!
-(2015), portraying the Director of NASA.
+He also appeared in the 2015 film Sharknado 3: Oh Hell No!, in which he portrays a NASA executive.